 "Glasgow has a big heart.
 Glasgow can offer a great and warm welcome, and we are sure the city is looking forward once again to being the centre of attention as our champion athletes race the technical course at Strathclyde Country Park."

-North Lanarkshire’s Strathclyde Country Park – over 400 hectares of countryside set within the valley of the River Clyde – will host both the European Rowing and European Triathlon Championships.
+North Lanarkshire’s Strathclyde Country Park – over 400 hectares of countryside set within the valley of the River Clyde – will host both the Rowing and Triathlon European Championships.